Kenny-Hui/blog-11ty/content/about/index.md

 I like learning new technologies, especially at the software side of things, and I am an absolute horror when it comes to managing stuff, whether it's within my computer or IRL.

-If not saddened I am at least rather disappointed on how the modern web has became.
+If not saddened I am at least somewhat disappointed on how the modern web has became.

 <span class="ace"></span> Coming from Hong Kong, now supposedly <code>{{ metadata.bday | yearDiff }}</code> y/o :D